 UPDATE: The baking times have been updated to prevent the granola from burning which had been reported in the comments.

 - 1 tablespoon vanilla extract

 - 2 cups old fashioned oats

 - ⅓ cup peanuts coarsely chopped

 - 1 large egg white

-- Preheat Oven to 350 degrees.
-Line a jelly roll pan or baking sheet with edges with parchment paper.
+- Preheat the oven to 350 degrees F. Line a jelly roll pan or baking sheet with edges with parchment paper.